-History Elective
+History Elective Assessment Schedule

-Task Type and Description of Task Overall Weighting Outcomes Due Date 1.
-Task 1 Assessment task details will be negotiated with the class.
-25% Term 1, Week 9 2.
-Task 2 Assessment task details will be negotiated with the class.
-25% Term 2, Week 4 3.
-Task 3 Assessment task details will be negotiated with the class.
-25% Term 3, Week 6 4.
-Task 4 Assessment task details will be negotiated Assessment task details will be negotiated with the class.
-25% Term 4, Week 1 100%
+Type and Description of Task Overall Weighting Outcomes Due Date Task 1: Assessment task details will be negotiated with the class.
+25% According to task Term 1 Week 9 Task 2: Assessment task details will be negotiated with the class.
+25% According to task Term 2 Week 4 Task 3: Assessment task details will be negotiated with the class.
+25% According to task Term 3 Week 6 Task 4: Assessment task details will be negotiated with the class.
+25% According to task Term 4 Week 3 100%